The issue with conforming to normal behavior is that the majority are conforming to it as well.

 Is there a way to experience the benefits of being loud, bold, and brash in settings which aren’t typically encouraging of such acts?
-The decision to stand out from the crowd in more conservative environments is therefore plagued by a fear of your gamble going south.
+The decision to stand out from the crowd in more conservative environments is plagued by a fear of your gamble going south.
 Do you conform to normality and the typical way of delivering your ideas and risk not being heard?
 Or do you forcefully stand out from the crown and risk being downplayed and punished?

 Attention Without the Backlash

 The answer to this dilemma seems to lie somewhere in between.
 Being brash out of nowhere seems to play to one’s advantage when they have a proven track record of being diplomatic and politically correct.
 Somebody like the Pope cursing will draw your attention much more effectively than a person who is known for cursing and being brash on a regular basis.
 In essence, in order to have a more colorful approach to conversation work for you, establishing a reputation opposite to that seems to be an important prerequisite.
-If you want to draw the attention of an audience which has overlooked and perhaps grown bored with how you typically deliver the the information that you present, you can use brashness to your advantage.
+If you want to draw the attention of an audience which has overlooked and perhaps grown bored with how you typically deliver the information that you present, you can use brashness to your advantage.

 When you feel like your ideas demand more attention that they are getting, you can use a colorful choice of vocabulary to draw attention to them.
 Express your desire to be heard by being brash and bold at a time when it is least expected.

 Mitigating the Reaction